 In 2005, the ECC formed a subcommittee to develop proposal and application forms for individuals and organizations seeking funding from the ECC for habitat enhancement projects.
 The subcommittee also developed evaluation criteria for proposals.
 A schedule for solicitation of funding proposals was set, and the subcommittee meets yearly in the spring to review and rank projects.
 The ECC at large then votes on the subcommittee's recommendations for funding.
-PacifiCorp initiated monitoring for the habitat enhancement projects; the results of the 2017 monitoring efforts are presented in Appendix G.
+PacifiCorp initiated monitoring for the habitat enhancement projects; the results of the 2018 monitoring efforts are presented in Appendix G.

-Prior to the 2017 review period, flyers were distributed to ECC members, local NRCS offices, and previous applicants to announce habitat enhancement funding availability and to request proposals.
+Prior to the 2018 review period, flyers were distributed to ECC members, local Natural Resources Conservation Service (NRCS) offices, and previous applicants to announce habitat enhancement funding availability and to request proposals.
 Application materials were posted to PacifiCorp's website.

-The ECC received seven proposals for habitat enhancement funding during the 2017 spring review period.
-Two were withdrawn by the applicant prior to ranking.
-The remaining five proposals were reviewed and ranked by subcommittee members March 15, 2017.
-All five proposals, as well as a \$10,000 set-aside for repair and maintenance of ECC-funded fish screens, were approved by the subcommittee at that meeting.
-The subcommittee's rankings and funding recommendations were presented to the ECC for approval April 19, 2017.
-All were approved.
-However, one of the projects was later cancelled by the proponent, bringing the number of 2017 projects to four, with total 2017 awards of \$305,054.00.
-The 2017 habitat enhancement projects are described below.
+The ECC received four proposals for habitat enhancement funding during the 2018 spring review period.
+These proposals were reviewed and ranked by subcommittee members March 21, 2018.
+Four of these proposals, as well as a \$20,000.00 set-aside for repair and maintenance of ECC-funded fish screens, were approved by the subcommittee.
+The subcommittee's rankings and funding recommendations were presented to the ECC for approval April 18, 2018.
+Three were approved by the ECC, for a total of \$49,770.00.
+The remaining project was approved with contingencies but ultimately did not go forward.
+Additional funding for one of these projects was approved later in the year by email vote, bringing total approved habitat enhancement project funding in 2018 to \$62,037.00.
+The 2018 habitat enhancement projects are described below.